What is DRS?

 The one-sentence definition

-What DRS adds to existing standards
+What DRS adds around existing standards

 Without DRS, an audit trail exists only in server logs controlled by the operator.
 With DRS, the audit trail is in the receipts themselves — signed by the delegating party, verifiable by anyone with the public key.